 How AI should change the credential decision

 AI should make the credential decision more role-specific, not more generic.
 If a role is exposed to automation or augmentation, the useful credential is the one that pairs with evidence of judgment: troubleshooting, validation, secure configuration, documentation, escalation, and explaining tradeoffs.
 This page does not publish an AI replacement forecast.
-It uses AI research and RoleMath role packets to ask which tasks need human proof next to the credential.
+It uses AI research and RoleMath role pages to ask which tasks need human proof next to the credential.

-| Role example | AI context in the packet | Certification decision implication |
+| Role example | AI context in the sample | Certification decision implication |

 |---|---|---|

-| Help Desk Technician | Anthropic usage split in packet: 34.38% augmentation and 65.62% automation; sampled AI language: no reviewed AI terms cleared the current sample. | Prefer credentials and projects that prove judgment, troubleshooting, validation, documentation, and tool use, not just memorized vocabulary. |
+| Help Desk Technician | Anthropic usage split in sample: roughly 34% augmentation and 65% automation-style; sampled AI language: no reviewed AI terms cleared the current sample. | Prefer credentials and projects that prove judgment, troubleshooting, validation, documentation, and tool use, not just memorized vocabulary. |

-| IT Support Specialist | Anthropic usage split in packet: 34.38% augmentation and 65.62% automation; sampled AI language: LLM (1), OpenAI (1), machine learning (3). | Prefer credentials and projects that prove judgment, troubleshooting, validation, documentation, and tool use, not just memorized vocabulary. |
+| IT Support Specialist | Anthropic usage split in sample: roughly 34% augmentation and 65% automation-style; sampled AI language: LLM (1), OpenAI (1), machine learning (3). | Prefer credentials and projects that prove judgment, troubleshooting, validation, documentation, and tool use, not just memorized vocabulary. |

 Concrete examples